This newsticker is archived daily. To search

 Vseso*i*uzny*i sovet nauchno-tekhnicheskikh obshchestv.

 Intercrystalline corrosion and corrosion of metals under stress.
+Edited by

 I.A.
 Levin.